rdiaz02/EvAM-Tools/README.md

    Code from https://github.com/BIMIB-DISCo/PMCE/blob/main/Utilities/R/utils.R .
    Commit 5578c79 from 2021-09-29.

-   License: Apache License 2.0, which is compatible with the GPL 3 used by the rest of this project.
+   License: Apache License 2.0, which can be combined with software under the  AGPL 3 as used by the rest of this project.

    Author of code: from commit history, most likely Daniele Ramazzotti (danro9685)